MicrosoftDocs/ATADocs/ATPDocs/classic-install-step6-vpn.md

 ---
-title: Install Microsoft Defender for Identity VPN Integration
+title: Classic portal - Install Microsoft Defender for Identity VPN Integration
-description: Collect accounting information for Microsoft Defender for Identity by integrating a VPN. ms.date: 12/23/2020 ms.topic: how-to
+description: Classic portal - Collect accounting information for Microsoft Defender for Identity by integrating a VPN. ms.date: 12/23/2020 ms.topic: how-to
 ---

-# Integrate VPN
+# Classic portal: Integrate VPN

 [!INCLUDE [Product long](includes/product-long.md)] can collect accounting information from VPN solutions.
 When configured, the user's profile page includes information from the VPN connections, such as the IP addresses and locations where connections originated.
 This complements the investigation process by providing additional information on user activity as well as a new detection for abnormal VPN connections.
 The call to resolve an external IP address to a location is anonymous.
 No personal identifier is sent in this call.